alexdlaird/amazon-orders/docs/troubleshooting.rst

 ----------------------

-Amazon may present a Captcha or AWS WAF JavaScript challenge during login. ``amazon-orders`` ships built-in support for solving these via third-party solver services as opt-in optional installs — see :doc:`captcha` for setup.
-If a supported optional install isn't working for you, please `open an issue <https://github.com/alexdlaird/amazon-orders/issues/new?assignees=&labels=bug&projects=&template=bug-report.yml>`_ or a `pull request <https://github.com/alexdlaird/amazon-orders/compare>`_.
+Amazon may present a Captcha or AWS WAF JavaScript challenge during login. ``amazon-orders`` ships built-in support for solving these via third-party solver services as opt-in extras — see :doc:`captcha` for setup.
+If a supported extra isn't working for you, please `open an issue <https://github.com/alexdlaird/amazon-orders/issues/new?assignees=&labels=bug&projects=&template=bug-report.yml>`_ or a `pull request <https://github.com/alexdlaird/amazon-orders/compare>`_.

-Auto-solving of legacy text-based image Captchas is also available on **Python <=3.12** via the ``[captcha]`` optional install, which uses the `amazoncaptcha <https://pypi.org/project/amazoncaptcha/>`_ library:
+Auto-solving of legacy text-based image Captchas is also available on **Python <=3.12** via the ``[captcha]`` extra, which uses the `amazoncaptcha <https://pypi.org/project/amazoncaptcha/>`_ library:

 .. code-block:: shell